isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     sum(3, 2); // ok: 5
     sum(3.14159, 2.71828); // ok: ~5.85987

-Note: Declaring a `...` parameter is sometimes useful for techniques that don't involve actual argument passing, notably to declare “take-anything” functions so as to disable "everything else" in an overload set or express a catchall case in a template metaprogram.
+Note: Declaring a `...` parameter is sometimes useful for techniques that don't involve actual argument passing, notably to declare "take-anything" functions so as to disable "everything else" in an overload set or express a catchall case in a template metaprogram.

 ##### Enforcement

 * Issue a diagnostic for using `va_list`, `va_start`, or `va_arg`.
 To fix: Use a variadic template parameter list instead.
 * Issue a diagnostic for passing an argument to a vararg parameter of a function that does not offer an overload for a more specific type in the position of the vararg.
 To fix: Use a different function, or `[[suppress(types)]]`.

-## <a name="SS-bounds"></a>Bounds safety profile
+## <a name="SS-bounds"></a>Pro.bounds: Bounds safety profile

 This profile makes it easier to construct code that operates within the bounds of allocated blocks of memory.
 It does so by focusing on removing the primary sources of bounds violations: pointer arithmetic and array indexing.
 One of the core features of this profile is to restrict pointers to only refer to single objects, not arrays.